Extreme tiredness (fatigue)

 Sleep is an important part of feeling well and happy, but almost everyone has problems sleeping at some time in their life.
 Not being able to get to sleep or stay asleep can be distressing and affect your wellbeing.

 It can take time to get back to a healthy sleep pattern after COVID-19.
-The first step is to practise good sleep hygiene.
-This means doing things that help you to sleep well every night.
+The first step is to have a good bedtime routine.
+This means doing things every night that help you to sleep well.
 It can be difficult for lots of reasons.
 You might do shift work, be a parent, live in a studio flat (where you have 1 room for living and sleeping in) or have noisy neighbours.

 Nearly everyone with sleep problems can improve the quality of their sleep by following the rules below.
-See which of these things you could try and change to improve your sleep.
+See which of these things you could try to improve your sleep.

 Do